Thomas Erskine Wardle

 Vice-Admiral Thomas Erskine Wardle, CB, DSO (9 January 1877 – 9 May 1944) was a senior officer in the Royal Navy.
 He was the Rear-Admiral Commanding His Majesty's Australian Fleet from 30 April 1924 to 30 April 1926.

 Early life

 Wardle was born on 9 January 1877 in the village of Winshill near Burton-on-Trent. the son of Henry Wardle then a Member of Parliament for Burton on Trent.

 Naval career

 Wardle joined the Royal Navy on 15 July 1890 when he entered the training ship HMS Britannia, and during his career served at every Royal Navy station.
 He was appointed midshipman on 15 July 1892 and sub-lieutenant on 15 January 1896 before being promoted to Lieutenant on 15 January 1897.
+He was posted to HMS Excellent in January 1903, for duties as gunnery lieutenant on the submarine depot ship HMS Hazard.
 He was awarded the Japanese Order of the Rising Sun for services in the Far East.
 He was promoted to commander on 31 December 1907.
 During the First World War he served with the 10th Cruiser Squadron under Vice Admiral Sir Dudley de Chair.